Quackgrass is an erect, sod-forming perennial. Stems (Culms) grow 1 to 3.5 feet high.

 Names: The genus Elymus is taken from the Greek elyo, meaning 'rolled-up', being a name for a type of grain where the lemma and palea are tightly rolled around the seed.
 The species name repens means 'creeping', here referring to the creeping rhizomes of the root, allowing the plant to quickly spread from a point of origin.
 The author names for the plant classification are: First to classify was “(L.)” which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Gould’ which refers to Frank Walton Gould (1913-1981) American Agrostologist, ending his career at Texas A & M University where he was head of the Tracy Herbarium.
 He authored 80 papers on grasses and four grass manuals including the textbook Grass Systematics.

 Comparisons: The only other species of Elymus close in appearance to this is Elymus hoffmannii, Hoffman's Elymus, not found in Minnesota, and developed as a forage grass.
 Other species of Elymus found in the Garden are Eastern Bottlebrush Grass, Elymus hystrix and Wild Rye & Canada Wild Rye, Elymus sp. & E. Canadensis.

-Above: Quackgrass group - Photo ©Josh Sulman, University of Wisconsin.
+Above: Quackgrass group - Photo ©Josh Sulman, Wisconsin Flora.
 Drawing by Dr. Otto Thome, courtesy Kurt Steüber's Online Library.